JorgeBooz00/CP01-EDGE_COMPUTING/README.md

 - Once the data is collected, implement an alarm system using LEDs to signal when the environment is within acceptable limits or when any parameter exceeds predefined thresholds.
 Use a green LED to indicate an OK status, a yellow LED to indicate a warning level, and a red LED to signal a problem.

-- When light intensity reaches the warning level, a buzzer will sound for X seconds.
+- When light intensity reaches the warning level, a buzzer will sound for 3 seconds.
 The buzzer will sound again if the light intensity remains in the warning state.

 # Project Description
 The proposed project for Vinheria Agnello aims to create a monitoring system capable of controlling environmental conditions within the wine storage area, with an initial focus on light intensity.
 Wine quality is highly sensitive to temperature, humidity, and lighting conditions, so this first challenge concentrates on capturing and alerting to inadequate light levels.